Miles-Kodama/SB-53-Annotated/bill.md

 (b) If a large developer makes a material modification to its safety and security protocol, the large developer shall clearly and conspicuously publish the modified protocol and a justification for that modification within 30 days.

-(c) Before or concurrently with deploying a new foundation model or a substantially [modified version of an existing foundation model]{Subparagraph (a9) above leaves it up to developers to determine when an update to an existing model is substantial enough to require a new transparency report.
-Measure 7.6 in the EU AI Act's [Code of Practice](https://digital-strategy.ec.europa.eu/en/policies/contents-code-gpai) also requires large AI developers to update a model report after deployment under certain circumstances.\\
+(c) Before or concurrently with deploying a new foundation model or a substantially [modified version of an existing foundation model]{Subparagraph (a9) above leaves it up to developers to determine when an update to an existing model is substantial enough to require a new transparency report.\\
+Measure 7.6 in the EU AI Act's [Code of Practice](https://digital-strategy.ec.europa.eu/en/policies/contents-code-gpai) requires a large AI developer to update a model report after deployment whenever they "have reasonable grounds to believe that the justification for why the systemic risks stemming from the model are acceptable…has been materially undermined."
+This requirement could be triggered when a major post-deployment update is made to a model, when the model's "use and/or integrations" change materially, or when a serious incident "involving the model or a similar model" occurs.
+In general, the EU Code of Practice requires more active updates to transparency reports than SB 53 would require.\\
-NOTES, A developer is required to publish an updated report when a serious incident has occured, which I don't think is the case under SB 53.}, a large developer shall clearly and conspicuously publish on its internet website a [transparency report]{TODO, compare with model cards} containing all of the following:
+OpenAI has already [announced its intention](https://openai.com/global-affairs/eu-code-of-practice/) to sign the AI Act Code of Practice voluntarily.}, a large developer shall clearly and conspicuously publish on its internet website a [transparency report]{TODO, compare with model cards} containing all of the following:

 &nbsp;&nbsp;(1) The results of any risk assessment, the steps taken to address any identified risks, and the results of any risk mitigation assessment conducted by the large developer pursuant to its safety and security protocol.